FanChang1997/FanChangmath.github.io/contents/home.md

 Email: cf25264[at]163.com

 #### Research Interests
-Analysis of Boolean functions, Extremal and Probabilistic combinatorics, Discrete Functional inequality, Information method in combinatorics and applications in TCS.
+Analysis of Boolean functions, Extremal and Probabilistic combinatorics, Discrete Functional inequality, High-dimensional phenomena in probability.

 #### Grants and Awards

-- Talagrand-type Correlation Inequalities and Applications in Extremal Combinatorics, NSFC(Ph.D.), 2025-2026.
+- Talagrand-type Correlation Inequalities and Applications in Extremal Combinatorics, NSFC(Ph.D.), 2025.01-2027.01.

 - Outstanding Graduate of Shandong Province, 2023.